bahrus/be-linked/README.md

 </host-element>
 ```

-If host-element has method "hostMethod":
+If host-element has method "hostMethod": [TODO]

 ```html
 <host-element>